 Architectural Decisions are design decisions that address architecturally significant requirements.
 Architectural Decisions influence and impact the non-functional characteristics of a software.
 Each Architectural Decision describes a concrete, architecturally significant design issue for which several potential solutions exist.
 An Architectural Decision captures the result of a conscious, often collaborative option selection process and provides design rationale for the decision making outcome.
 Architectural Decisions concern a software system as a whole, or one or more of the core components of such a system.

 There are many aspects of Architectural Decisions.
 While designing the architecture of Mobility Platform, the Architectural Decision aspects followed are:

 Dependency Management

 Choice of SDK v/s Gateway

 Architectural Patterns

-MVP/MVC

-Device Constraints
+UApp Guidelines

 Execution Architecture